dfinity/agent-js/README.md

 - update-management-idl - Update the management canister IDL in @dfinity/agent

-Monorepo-related scripts run in this order, but are usually invoked by `npm install`:
+Monorepo-related scripts run in this order, but are usually invoked by `pnpm i`:

-- npm-postinstall - Run with `npm run postinstall` in this monorepo package.
+- postinstall - Run with `pnpm postinstall` in this monorepo package.
   - It copies devtools dependencies from ./packages/agent-js-devtools/node_modules -> ./node_modules
-- build - Build (`npm run build`) each subpackage in ./packages/
+- build - Build (`pnpm build`) each subpackage in ./packages/
-- test - Run `npm test` in each subpackage
+- test - Run `pnpm test` in each subpackage

 ## Contributing